SAMSON: Modeling and simulation

-Simulators (potentially interactive ones) are used to build physically-based models, and predict properties.
+Simulators (potentially interactive ones) are used to ensure that models are physically based and predict properties.

 Data graph

 All models and simulators are integrated into a hierarchical, layered structure that form the SAMSON data graph.
-SAMSON Elements interact with each other and with the data graph to perform modeling and simulation tasks.
+SAMSON Extensions interact with each other and with the data graph to perform modeling and simulation tasks.
 A signals and slots mechanism makes it possible for data graph nodes to send events when they are updated, which makes it possible to develop e.g., adaptive simulation algorithms.